pdidev/pdi/plugins/serialize/README.md

 \page serialize_plugin Serialize plugin

-The Serialized plugin allows to serialize shared data.
-The plugin will convert all arrays from sparse to dense and dereference all the pointers.
+Serialize plugin allows to serialize shared data.
+The plugin will convert all arrays from sparse to dense and dereference all pointers.

 \warning For now the plugin will only `expose` serialized data.
 This unables to use the plugin with `PDI_multiexpose`.
 This will be implemented in future updates.